top of page

 Let’s look at what Chase Bank offers customers in the U.K.

 Chase is an American digital bank owned by J.P.
 Morgan – a big player in US banking.
 It came to the United Kingdom in 2021 with some great introductory offers including a popular £20 referral scheme for recommending friends to open an account.
-The £20 offer has now ended, however a Chase UK bank account comes with some great features.
+It's current refer a friend scheme now pays £50 reward.

 Sick of scrolling?
 Here are the quick key takeaways:

-• Decent, but not market-leading, interest rate on savings.
+• Average, but not market-leading, interest rate on savings.

-• 1% cashback on general spending is the best you can get for a UK debit card.
+• 2% cashback on certain items is the best you can get for a UK debit card.

 • App-only bank - no high street branches.